bmprajwal/Restaurant-Website/README.txt

-Simple website for Restaurant using HTML and CSS
+Simple website for Restaurant using HTML and CSS.
+Planning to implement javascript soon......
+:)